FAR-Lab/Mobile_HRI_Lab_Hub/Lab4/Readme.md

 # Make the robot see
 **List the names and NetID for your partners here.**

-Continue Lab 3 from last week.
+Build off of Lab 3 from last week.
 This week's material can be done rather quickly.

 ## Prep